 Interpreter Written Assessment and Program Application Instructions

-The Interpreter Written and Oral Assessments are required for our Legal Interpreter and Medical Interpreter certificate programs.
+The Interpreter Written and Oral Assessments are required for our Medical Interpreter certificate program.
 This is the written assessment.
 If you score 75% or better on this written assessment, you will be given an opportunity to take an oral assessment.

 Please review the following directions to familiarize yourself with the steps to complete the Interpreter Written Assessment and Program Application.

 Overview of steps:

 1) Create an account to take the Interpreter Written Assessment online.